zwerm/composite-bs-client/README.md

 The `query: StaMP.Protocol.QueryMessage` parameter contains the *original* `StaMP` query message that will be sent to the server.

+This method returns a new modified query message object, based on the original & previous query message objects.

 Leafs can get the value returned by the last leaf in the branch via the `arguments` variable, like so:

 ```